1Bitsy/1bitsy-locm3-template/README.md

 ## Contributions

-Pull requests simplifying and making this example easier to adapt to other platforms and projects are welcome!
+Pull requests simplifying and making this example easier to adapt are welcome!
 Please strive to keep things fairly simple and magical as possible. :)